rutrum/fools-paradise/README.md

+# Fool's Paradise

-# Wasm4 Game Jam 2022
+My submission for the WASM-4 Game Jam 2022.

-To do:

-* Polish?